-Soldier arrested after shoving Black man, saying he’s 'in the wrong neighborhood’ in viral video
+Soldier arrested after shoving Black man, saying he’s ‘in the wrong neighborhood’ in viral video

 “We’re not going to let people be bullies in our community,” Richland County Sheriff Leon Lott said at a news conference Wednesday.
 “And if you are, you’re going to answer for it, and that’s what we’ve done in this case.”

 The Justice Department is investigating, military officials said, and Army leaders and staff are working with authorities.
-Calling the widely circulated video “our most valuable piece of evidence,” Lott thanked the person who filmed and urged people to work with law enforcement “to make sure that we prevent the incident that occurred on Monday from ever happening again.”
+Calling the widely circulated video “our most valuable piece of evidence,” Lott thanked the person who filmed it and urged people to work with law enforcement “to make sure that we prevent the incident that occurred on Monday from ever happening again.”

-The Washington Post could not reach Pentland for comment, and it was not immediately clear if he has a lawyer.
+The Washington Post could not reach Pentland for comment, and it was not immediately clear whether he has a lawyer.
 He was arrested Wednesday morning and taken to jail, officials said.

-Social media accounts linked to Pentland said he was a drill sergeant and stationed at Fort Jackson since 2019, according to the Associated Press.
+Social media accounts linked to Pentland said he was a drill sergeant and has been stationed at Fort Jackson since 2019, according to the Associated Press.
 A Facebook account that appears to be Pentland’s was taken down Wednesday night.

-In a the video, posted Monday night on Facebook, a young Black man stands on a residential-area sidewalk near a man identified by officials as Pentland.
+In the video, posted Monday night on Facebook, a young Black man stands on a residential sidewalk near a man identified by officials as Pentland.
 The confrontation unfolded outside Pentland’s home, officials say.

-“Go away, right now,” Pentland orders, in the first of many commands to leave the area.
+“Go away, right now,” Pentland says in the first of many commands to leave the area.

 “Call the police!” replies the young man, whom authorities declined to identify on Wednesday.
 Off-camera, a woman who Pentland identifies as his wife shouts that law enforcement have already been called.

-Pentland asks the young man “what it is you’re doing here,” accuses him of “aggressing the neighborhood” and then shoves him as he walks away.
+Pentland asks the man “what it is you’re doing here,” accuses him of “aggressing the neighborhood” and then shoves him as he walks away.

 The man tells Pentland that he lives in the area and is “not harassing anyone walking through the neighborhood.”
 The woman speaking off-camera says later that the young man “picked a fight with some random young lady that’s one of our neighbors.”